What is the Reciprocal Learning Strategy?

 Reciprocal Learning is a student-pairing strategy designed with the principles of effective coaching in mind.
 Each pair of students forms a learning partnership committed to helping each other reach a particular learning goal.
 Each student plays two roles: as the player, each student works to complete an activity or solve a problem while “thinking out loud”; as a coach, each student observes the player’s work and listens to the player’s thinking while providing praise, feedback, and clues that help the player complete the activity.
 Because of these dual-roles, the power of learning is effectively doubled.

-In this activity, each player is given 10 unique problems to solve as their coach guides, encourages, and provides support when needed.
-After these 10 problems are completed (and correct), the students switch roles and the second player solves 10 different problems (with a different map) as the other player coaches.
+In this activity, each player is given 14 unique problems to solve as their coach guides, encourages, and provides support when needed.
+After these 14 problems are completed (and correct), the students switch roles and the second player solves 14 different problems as the other player coaches.

 To see a quick overview of this teaching strategy,

 It's good to leave some feedback.

 To ensure quality for our reviews, only customers who have purchased this resource can review it